About 80% of what data scientists do is preparing and cleaning messy data and data scientists studying USPTO data are no exception.

 So how do I get the data about smaller filers or subsidiaries?

-We're happy to quickly compile a report for you for any entity you're interested in (most often, within 24 hours).
-In addition, if you're putting together information for a presentation, client pitch, or project, it's always a good idea to give Juristat 24 hours notice so we can make sure the data presented in Business Intelligence is as complete and up to date as possible.
+Also, we're happy to quickly compile a report for you for any entity you're interested in (most often, within 24 hours).
+In addition, if you're putting together information for a presentation, client pitch, or project, it's always a good idea to give Juristat 24 hours notice so we can make sure the data presented in a company's Intelligence report is as complete and up to date as possible.